Pedroglp/jogoDev/README.txt

-Simples game tutorial using box2d and Processing.
+Simple game tutorial using box2d and Processing.
-All the comments in the code as written in portuguese PT-BR.
+All the comments in the code are written in portuguese PT-BR.
 For compiling and opening the pdes you'll first need Processing IDE and Box2d Lib.

 About the code: